Alexa-2k/Alexa-2k/README.md

 ---

-> “Learning is a journey, not a destination.
-Let’s enjoy the ride together!”

----

 <p align="center">
-  <i>Feel free to say hi, ask about the stars, or share your favorite recipe!</i>
+  <i>Feel free to say hi, ask about the stars, or share your favorite recipe 😉</i>
 </p>

 # 💻 Tech Stack: